Household garbage is collected every two weeks for every residential unit that pays the residual materials management tax.

 There is a limit of six household garbage items per collection.
 An item is equivalent to approximately 120 litres and a maximum weight of 25 kilograms.
 Each residual materials container is considered an item, except for 240-litre bins on wheels, which are equivalent to two items, and 360-litre bins on wheels, which are equivalent to three items.

-On collection day, place garbage cans or bags next to the other bins at the curb or on the sidewalk, with the wheels facing the house.
-In the winter, bins left at the curb or on the sidewalk may slow snow clearing operations.
+On collection day, place garbage cans or bags next to the other bins at the curb or on the sidewalk.
+In the winter, bins left on the street or on the sidewalk may slow snow clearing operations.

 Put your bins out no earlier than 7 p.m. the day before or no later than 7 a.m. on collection day.
 Collection is between 7 a.m. and 6 p.m.
 If your bins have not been emptied, submit a request.

-What size of gray bin will be provided to residential buildings using bins?
+What size of gray bin will be provided to multi-unit residential buildings using bins?

 What will happen to the existing bins and containers?

 Residents may reuse their old bin by clearly identifying it with a V (for “vert”) for green residues or an R for surplus recyclables.

 Residents can also drop off their old bin free of charge at either of the two ecocentres during business hours.
 Bins must be empty and clean so that they can be recycled.